Kickstarting 2022: How to stick to your New Year’s resolutions

 What are the most common New Year's resolutions?

-The three most common themes for New Year’s resolutions revolve around building a healthier lifestyle, getting a better grip on finances, and learning something new either for professional or personal reasons.
+The three most common themes for New Year’s resolutions in 2022 revolve around building a healthier lifestyle, getting a better grip on finances, and learning something new either for professional or personal reasons.

 The top ten most popular resolutions are: